Author: CTO

 The Underground Network

-*Written March 4, 2026 — looking forward from the moment everything connected.
-Not to be published until the vision described here has shipped.* ## Table of Contents 1.
-[What We Found](#what-we-found) 2.
-[Mycelium](#mycelium) 3.
-[The…
+Written March 4, 2026 — looking forward from the moment everything connected.
+Not to be published until the vision described here has shipped.
+Table of Contents There is a moment in every building project where the foundation stops being separate pieces and becomes a floor you can stand on.
+For us, that moment was a…

 -